lucacrippa88/watson-assistant-php/README.md

 ### Send emails

 You can train the Chatbot to understand when the user is asking to create an email message.
+The Assistant will start to collect all the needed info, handling a natural conversation with digressions enabled and fluent interactions.